Updated: Apr 25

-Let me tell you a bit what self care did for me when I first began my self love journey.
+Let me tell you a bit about what self-care did for me when I first began my self-love journey.
 I was lost, confused, and didn’t really know who I was anymore.
 I had become a mom and that was all I was.
 I lost my identity.
-In a way to regain parts of me, self care played a HUGE role.
+In a way to regain parts of me, self-care played a HUGE role.
 It allowed me to find out what I loved to do, what was missing in my life, and it allows me to be the best mom I can because I am no longer giving my all to my children.
-I am refilling my own self to ensure that I am where I need to be and who I am suppose to be.
+I am refilling my own self to ensure that I am where I need to be and who I am supposed to be.

 A FEW EXAMPLES OF SELF-CARE ARE….

 Face mask.
 Either a DIY one or a store-bought one.

 A long shower or bath.
 Light some candles and lock the door if you are a mom.

 Grab a book and read for 10 minutes.

 Get your significant other to make dinner instead of you.

 Create a chore list and assign every one certain days.
 Then you aren’t doing everything all of the time.